MahdiNabil/CFD-PC/README.md

 If you use this solver in a project or scholarly work, we ask that you include a citation for [Rattner and Garimella (2014)](http://heattransfer.asmedigitalcollection.asme.org/article.aspx?articleid=1829850).

 ## Installation
 The current version of the code uses the [OpenFOAM 2.4.0 libraries](http://www.openfoam.org/archive/2.4.0/download/source.php).
 The code has been developed and tested using a source pack installation, but should be compatible with a installation using a package manager (i.e., [for Ubuntu/Debian](http://www.openfoam.org/archive/2.4.0/download/ubuntu.php)).
-Some of the tutorial cases use [swak4Foam](https://openfoamwiki.net/index.php/Contrib/swak4Foam) to initialize cases and set boundary conditions.
+Some of the tutorial cases use [swak4Foam](https://openfoamwiki.net/index.php/Contrib/swak4Foam) to initialize fields and set boundary conditions.
 [GNU Octave](https://www.gnu.org/software/octave/) can be used to run validation scripts in the tutorial cases.

 **To Install:**
 Navigate to a working folder in a shell terminal, clone the git code repository, and build.